Same-sex marriage in Virginia: Marshall-Newman Amendment

+Attempts to repeal constitutional ban

-On February 4, 2021, the Virginia House of Delegates voted 60–33 in favor of a constitutional amendment to repeal the Marshall-Newman Amendment, now unenforceable and void, and replace it with language affirming the fundamental right to marry, regardless of gender.
+On February 4, 2021, the Virginia House of Delegates voted 60–33 in favor of a constitutional amendment to repeal the Marshall-Newman Amendment, now unenforceable and void, and replace it with language affirming the fundamental right to marry regardless of gender.
 The amendment would also guarantee protections for religious clergy and their right to refuse to perform marriages that would contradict their beliefs.
 On February 19, 2021, the Virginia Senate voted 22–12 in favor of the amendment.
 The amendment needed to be approved by the subsequent legislature before being placed on the ballot for approval by the Virginia electorate.
 However, the Republican Party took control of the House during the 2021 elections, and in February 2022 a House subcommittee voted 6–4 against the amendment, despite popular public support.
 A 2021 poll from the Public Religion Research Institute showed that 71% of Virginians supported same-sex marriage, and most analysts expected the measure to pass conformably had it been placed on the ballot.
 Chris Head, the chairman of the subcommittee that blocked the amendment, said the measure might have passed had it been a "clean" repeal bill that did not seek to replace the ban with affirmative language declaring marriage a right.
 Representative Mark Sickles responded, "When you're on the wrong side of public opinion you can really make up some stories".

 In July 2022, Governor Glenn Youngkin told a national television audience on Face the Nation that "in Virginia, we actually do protect same-sex marriage".
-Representative Abigail Spanberger tweeted, "The Governor either doesn't know Virginia's constitution or he's lying & assuming we won't notice.", and Senator Ebbin issued the following statement, "Either [Youngkin] is ignorant of the status of gay marriage in Virginia or chose to lie."
+Representative Abigail Spanberger tweeted, "The Governor either doesn't know Virginia's constitution or he's lying & assuming we won't notice", and Senator Ebbin issued the following statement, "Either [Youngkin] is ignorant of the status of gay marriage in Virginia or chose to lie."
 PolitiFact described Youngkin's statement as "mostly false" and "disingenuous".
 A.E.
 Dick Howard, a professor at the University of Virginia School of Law, said that "[i]f Obergefell were to be overturned, then, in Virginia, the marriage amendment would take precedence over any conflicting provision of state law.
 Same-sex marriages would not be recognized in Virginia."